l0calh05t/advent-of-code-2021/README.md

 Added some basic timing code.
 Part one takes roughly 5 ms and part two 54 ms.
 And that's for the O(*n*²) in recovery length approach I used!
+Because I can, I also added an `u8`-based direct parser with an explicit stack which completes both tasks in 65 **μs** (270–300 μs when printing is included).
+ASCII go brrrrr.

 ## Day 11